yyq83/DR-method-evaluation/README.md

 ~~~~
 Example : BNNR method on Fdataset
 Command :`snakemake -j 1 snakemake -j 1 Evaluation/BNNR_Fdataset.csv`
-After running, you can find the prediction results in the Evalutaion folder, as well as time and memory consumption logs in the corresponding Benchmark folder and log folder.
+Following the completion of the run, you'll discover the prediction results within the Evaluation folder.
+Additionally, you can access logs detailing time and memory consumption in their respective Benchmark and Log folders.

 If you want to get the full results of the method on the specified dataset, including prediction results, scalability,performance,auc curve and aupr curve,run the command:
 ~~~~